-I got a whole day to get my head around the idea of having an ileostomy, many people don’t get that long as it is often performed during emergency surgery.
+I got a whole day to get my head around the idea of having an ileostomy, many people don’t get even get that long, as it is often performed during emergency surgery.
 For some however, the surgery is scheduled and they have some time to prepare.
 Physically, this can be a blessing with more time to get ready for what is going to happen.
 Mentally, it can be both a blessing and a curse – longer to worry about the surgery, but at the same time you are able to prepare and speak to other ostomates about what happens, what to expect and what you need.

 This post is written for those prepping for ostomy surgery.
 Whether you have a date or it is a possible part of your future.
 You also may have recently had your ostomy surgery.
 I have recently been talking with a lovely lady who is having her surgery soon and trying to offer over any pearls of wisdom I gleaned from my experience.
 Some people feel unable to talk to someone, or don’t know where to turn, so hopefully this will reach those who need it and get them better prepared for their surgery.
 I hope the list is helpful for you and if you have any extra tips, please add them to the comments so everyone can see them.